qgis2web/qgis2web/README.md

 <p>The top-left pane lets you set options for each layer in your map.
 The
 bottom-left pane sets overall options.
 All options are saved to your QGIS project file.</p>
+<p>If you want to add basemaps to your webmap, select them from the list
+bottom-right.
+CTRL/CMD-click for multiple basemaps.</p>

 <h2>Current limitations</h2>
 <p>QGIS, OpenLayers 3, and Leaflet are all different mapping technologies.